William-Owen/hulo/README.md

 # Hulo

+**This project is in the early stages of development; not ready for real use.**

 A command line logging tool for humans to record human stuff.

-*This project is in the early stages of development; not ready for real use.*

 ## Installation